Treatment with TZIELD

 If a doctor decides TZIELD is right for you or your loved one, taking action now with 2 weeks of treatment with TZIELD could mean more time in Stage 2 type 1 diabetes for patients 8 years and older, when daily insulin injections are not yet needed.

-- More time to learn about potentially life-threatening complications and what to look out for
+- More time to learn about eventual symptoms and risks

 Some infusion locations could include: